Dodgers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won 63.1% of the games this season when they were favored on the moneyline (70-41).
+- The Dodgers are 70-42 in games they were listed as the moneyline favorite (winning 62.5% of those games).

-- Based on this game's moneyline, the Dodgers have an implied win probability of 62.3%.
+- The Dodgers have an implied moneyline win probability of 55.6% in this matchup.

-- Los Angeles has combined with opponents to go over the total 78 times this season for a 78-51-7 record against the over/under.
+- Los Angeles has had an over/under set by oddsmakers 137 times, and have combined with opponents to go over the total in 79 of those games (79-51-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!